MustardOS/mustardos.github.io/help/kiosk.md

 | `setting/power`        | Power Settings Menu         |
 | `setting/visual`       | Interface Options Menu      |

-Upon device boot the `kiosk.ini` file will be moved to `/opt/muos/config/kiosk.ini` so sticky fingers can't get access!
+Upon device boot the `kiosk.ini` file will be moved from `MUOS/kiosk.ini` to `/opt/muos/config/kiosk.ini` so sticky fingers can't get access!
 If a clever cookie decides to create another file at `MUOS/kiosk.ini` it won't work because the above exists.

-You can omit certain sections if need be, so if you want to disable, for example:
+You can omit certain sections if need be, for example if you wanted to:

 * Disable Task Toolkit
 * Disable Favourites